 Both loss severity and loss frequency affect an insurer's loss experience during any given period.
 Economic inflation or deflation during the inevitable delay previously discussed also affects the average cost of a loss (severity).
 Finally, legislative or regulatory changes such as modification in rules governing claim settlement can affect the number of losses (frequency).
 Rates calculated without regard to these factors could prove to be grossly inadequate or grossly excessive.
 These factors are difficult to quantify, but they clearly affect losses.
 Some factors that affect the size and frequency of losses cannot be identified or measured directly, but their aggregate effect on losses can be determined with reasonable accuracy other actuarial techniques.
 Insurance rates are also based on the insurer's projected expenses.
 Like losses, expenses can change over time, and any projected changes must be considered in the ratemaking process.
 Rather than using past expenses, it is sometimes more relevant to use judgment or budgeted expenses, especially when conditions change dramatically.
 Ratemakers must also try and allocate general administrative expenses properly among different types of insurance.

-Chapter 6 RATEMAKING METHODS
+Chapter 6 Ratemaking Methods

 Ratemaking is a process by which an insurance company sets the price it will charge its customers for the insurance it provides.
-Rates are reviewed and updated periodically in order to sustain competitiveness and remain solvent.
-Sufficient premium must be collected to pay losses and expenses, and to earn a profit.
+Rates are reviewed and updated periodically, for two reasons: